PuneetDabral/Todo-App/README.md

 ### Home Page Task Management
 - **Task List**: View all your tasks in one place.
 - **Create New Tasks**: Easily add new tasks with detailed information.
-- **Edit Tasks**: Update task details as needed.
+- **Edit Tasks**: Update task d

+etails as needed.
 - **Delete Tasks**: Remove tasks that are no longer required.

 ### Dark Mode
 - **Toggle Dark Mode**: Switch between light and dark themes for a comfortable viewing experience in any lighting condition.

 ---